HIRO-group/HIRO-group.github.io/_posts/news/2025-4-17-summer-job.md

 - Strong writing skills.

 **How to Apply:**
-Please submit your application by emailing caleb.escobedo@colorado.edu with your CV by April 25th.
+Please submit your application by emailing caleb.escobedo@colorado.edu with your CV by May 2nd.

 **Compensation:**
 $20 per hour for 30 hours per week.